Notebooks#

 jupyter labextension disable @jupyterlab/cell-toolbar-extension

 on the command line.
-You can enable it again by running:
+Administrators can turn it back on by running:

 jupyter labextension enable @jupyterlab/cell-toolbar-extension